 Conclusion

 The strengths are clear.
-The consolidation works well, the bidirectional sync means you can truly work from one place, and the visual time-blocking is intuitive.
-The Command Bar and keyboard shortcuts make you fast once you master them.
+The consolidation works well, the bidirectional sync means you can really work from one place, and the visual time-blocking is intuitive.
+The Command Bar and keyboard shortcuts make you fast once you get the hang of them.

 But the price is high, the mobile app isn’t great yet, and you don’t have offline access.
 For some people, those are dealbreakers.

-The question you need to ask yourself: how much time do I lose now by switching between apps?
+The question you need to ask yourself: how much time am I losing now by switching between apps?
 And how much is it worth to solve that problem?
 If the answer is “a lot,” try the 7-day trial.
 If you mainly work on your phone or are looking for a simple task list, look at alternatives.

 Akiflow isn’t for everyone, but for the right person it can be exactly what was missing.